 A similar validation for the Correlated and Drop-Tail models poses problems.
 A plausible approach to implement these models in ns is to use a variant of the two-state Markov chain, that is, the TwoState link error model offered in ns.
 The two states in this model represent the error and error-free states.
 The parameters of the model are the duration of time that a link spends in a particular state before switching to the other state.
 A significant drawback of the model thus described is that it is oblivious to the notion of rounds, and consequently, introduces dependencies between losses across rounds.
-Independence of packet loss across rounds is an important assumption made in previous models (Cardwell et al., 2000; Padhye et al., 2000; Padhye et al., 1999), and has also been observed in measurement studies (Bolot and Vega-Garcia, 1996).
+Independence of packet loss across rounds is an important assumption made in previous models [7, 20, 21], and has also been observed in measurement studies [4].
 To address the above problem, we modified the ns implementation to introduce the notion of a round by maintaining a round number that is incremented whenever the time difference between the sending of two consecutive packets exceeds the current smoothed round-trip time value.
 With this we can approximately capture the behavior of the Correlated and Drop-Tail models, although there is variance in the round-trip time as measured by the TCP sender because of delayed acknowledgments.
 A comparison of the cumulative distribution plots of the number of rounds for transfers of 64 and 1024 packets is given in Figures 4 and 5, respectively.